Wilson F. Engel, III, PhD

 West Desert Enterprises LLC, Gilbert, Arizona, United States

-Wilson F. Engel, III, PhD has published widely in the arts and humanities as well as medicine and the sciences.
+, PhD,has published widely in the arts and humanities as well as medicine and the sciences.
 He was founder and editor in chief of Microbe Virus Vector Monitor, an international disease control newsletter that became a special classified disease control project of the US Navy.
-Inspired by the work of Major Walter Reed, Dr. Engel tracked the Peruvian cholera epidemic for the US Navy.
-Dr. Engel is represented in The Directory of American Scholars and numerous Who’s Who publications.
+As an art historian, he discovered the Isenheim Altarpiece, which complemented his interests in infectious diseases and teleology.
+He is represented in The Directory of American Scholars and numerous Who’s Who publications.